Introduction

 2. Choose Duplicate Contacts

-Choose the duplicate contacts to merge after you’ve found them.
+Please select the duplicate contacts you wish to merge once you have located them.
 Three contacts can be merged at once in Salesforce.
 To select the records you wish to integrate, tick the boxes next to the names of the contacts.

 3. Select the “Merge Contacts” button

-Look for the “Merge Contacts” button after choosing the contacts.
-Depending on your Salesforce version, you may find this button in a different location, but usually speaking, it is positioned in the upper-right corner of the contact list.
+After you pick the contacts, look for the “Merge Contacts” button.
+Depending on your Salesforce version, the button may be in a different place, but it’s usually in the contact list’s top right.

 4. Select the Master Record

-You will be prompted by Salesforce to select a master record.
-The contact that will survive the merger and keep the majority of the data is called the master record.
-Examine each contact’s data to determine which one should be the master.
+Salesforce will prompt you to choose a master record.
+The contact that will keep most of the data after the merger is known as the “master record.”
+Please review the information for each contact to determine which one should be designated as the master.

 5. Choose Your Field Values and Proceed